luxfi/mpc/LLM.md

 ## 📚 Overview

-Hanzo MPC is a threshold signing service that provides:
+MPC is a threshold signing service that provides:
 - **ECDSA (secp256k1)** for Bitcoin/Ethereum/EVM chains
 - **EdDSA (Ed25519)** for Solana/Polkadot/Sui
 - **Threshold signatures** (t-of-n) with CGGMP21 protocol